rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

 ## Asking Questions

-The compiler team (or "t-compiler") usually hangs out in Zulip [in this "stream"][z]; it will be easiest to get questions answered there.
+The compiler team (or `t-compiler`) usually hangs out in Zulip [in this "stream"][z]; it will be easiest to get questions answered there.

 [z]: https://rust-lang.zulipchat.com/#narrow/stream/131828-t-compiler

-**Please ask questions!** A lot of people report feeling that they are "wasting expert time", but nobody on t-compiler feels this way.
+**Please ask questions!** A lot of people report feeling that they are "wasting expert time", but nobody on `t-compiler` feels this way.
 Contributors are important to us.

 Also, if you feel comfortable, prefer public topics, as this means others can